Amazon shuttering its physical bookstores and 4-star shops

 “They were designed for people to pop in and browse rather than as destinations where people would head on a mission to buy something,“ he wrote in a note on Wednesday.
 He noted that ultimately that wasn’t good for driving customer traffic, especially in an era where people are visiting shops less.

-Saunders added that the other problem is the assortment that, in many locations, was disjointed and unfocused.
+Saunders added that the other problem is the assortment which, in many locations, was disjoined and unfocused.